affidaty-blockchain/trinci-cli/README.md

 # Create a new bootstrap.bin
  - Clone the [trinci-smartcontracts](https://github.com/affidaty-blockchain/trinci-smartcontracts) repository and search for a `service.wasm` file.
    You could also modify and rebuild the Service contract that you can find in `trinci-smartcontracts/app-as/service` directory
- - Launch the `trinci-cli` with a custom keypair, the corrispondent account-id will be used as blockchain admin in the Service account:
+ - Launch the `trinci-cli` with a custom keypair, the correspondent account-id will be used as blockchain admin in the Service account:
    ```bash
    $ cargo run -- --keyfile <you_binary_keyfile>
    ```